Standout South African Gin Brands – Locally Crafted & Distilled

 Distillery 031 Durban Dry Gin

 There is no doubt that this Durban-proud distillery is making waves in the gin scene across the country.
-They experiment with a number of spirits but loyal fans seem to come back for their gin every time, their London Dry is particularly bold with the mix of botanicals resulting in a noticeably oily (but delicious) and rich palate.
-They also now have a Scarlet Gin and a Barrel Aged gin too and a whole host of awesome awards proving that this KZN team know what their doing.
+They experiment with a number of spirits but loyal fans seem to come back for their gin every time.
+Their London Dry is particularly bold with the mix of botanicals resulting in a noticeably oily but delicious, rich palate.
+They also have a Scarlet Gin and a Barrel Aged gin, and a whole host of awesome awards proving that this KZN team know what they’re doing.

 Die Mas Kalahari Dry Gin

 Die Mas has been producing wine for some time now but their gin fits right into their repertoire.
-They feature gins infused with naartjie, pomegranate and even the Kalahari truffle.
+They feature gins infused with naartjie, pomegranate, strawberry and even the Kalahari truffle.

 Flowstone Wild African Botanicals Gin

-Flowstone Bushwillow Gin – lovely low tones that are warm and woody, a gin-lovers gin that goes on and on rewarding.
+Flowstone Bushwillow Gin – lovely low tones that are warm and woody; a gin-lovers gin that keeps rewarding.

-Flowstone, winner of 3 Double Golds in the 2019 Michelangelo Awards – the only Gin brand to hold 3 Double Golds in the same year – ever.
+Award-Winning Gins – Flowstone, winner of 3 Double Golds in the 2019 Michelangelo Awards; the only gin brand to hold 3 Double Golds in the same year – ever.

 Geometric Gin

-Distilling whizz kid Jean-Baptiste Cristini to produce Geometric Gin – an ode to the Cape Floral Kingdom.
+Distilling whizz kid, Jean-Baptiste Cristini, produced Geometric Gin as an ode to the Cape Floral Kingdom.
 This Cape Dry Gin is clean and refreshing with delicate notes of cardamom, citrus and mountain fynbos.
-Perfectly matched with their range of Symmetry Botanical Tonic concentrates which are low in sugar.
+Perfectly matched with their range of Symmetry Botanical Tonic concentrates, which are low in sugar.

 Ginologist

 Highlighting the science behind distilling, Ginologist has produced three distinctly flavoured gins.
 Their Citrus gin has notes of lime, grapefruit and a hint of lemon.
-Their Spice Gin is a complex array of spice notes on the nose, led by the hard peppers and underpinned by cinnamon notes from the cassia bark.
-Their floral gin is a fragrant spirit with notes of rose geranium underpinned by pollen notes from Orange Blossom.
+Their Orient Gin is a London Dry style gin with an array of spice and oriental flavours, led by strong juniper and liquorice aromas.
+Their Floral Gin is a fragrant spirit with notes of rose geranium, underpinned by pollen notes from orange blossom.
 Each as easy drinking and delicious as the next.

 Tucked away in the Groot Winterhoek wilderness area, at the southern tip of the Cederberg Mountains, is the GINSMITH micro-distillery, Tygerkloof.
-Here, retired psychotherapists Lesley Clark and Colleen Smith handcraft award-winning gins, which, from field to glass, express their artisanal ethos.
-Since launching GINSMITH has been awarded 8 medals, including 6 golds.
+Here, retired psychotherapists, Lesley Clark and Colleen Smith, handcraft award-winning gins, from field to glass, expressing their artisanal ethos.
+Since launching, GINSMITH has been awarded 8 medals, including 6 golds.

 Surrounded by beautiful mountains and fynbos, it makes sense that botanicals are hand-harvested from the immediate terroir.
 Kapok (wild rosemary), mpephu (African sage), buchu, rosemary, sage and rooibos are just a few of the unique local infusions that make GINSMITH gins so special.
-Ginsmiths donate R10 from every bottle sold to the Cape Leopard Trust’s incredible conservation and educational efforts.
+GINSMITH supports the Cape Leopard Trust’s incredible conservation and educational efforts.

 Hope Distillery

-Probably one of the first distilleries to be making gin locally, Hope Gin distillery (previously Hope on Hopkins) is based in Salt River and is run by Leigh Lisk and Lucy Beard – two ex-lawyers.
-Their flagship range includes a classic London Dry, African Botanical – an infusion of Cape Fynbos and their Mediterranean – with olives and fresh herbs.
+Probably one of the first distilleries to be making gin locally, Hope Distillery (previously Hope on Hopkins) is based in Salt River and is run by Leigh Lisk and Lucy Beard – two ex-lawyers.
+Their flagship range includes a classic London Dry, African Botanical – an infusion of Cape Fynbos and their Mediterranean, with olives and fresh herbs.
 They also have a Hope Esperanza Agave and a small-batch vodka.

 Incendo Distillery

-The distillery has planted its own aloes – grown from seed for the harvesting of blossoms in the future and conservation of these species.
-This is a very versatile gin and can be used in G&T’s and classic gin cocktails.
+The distillery has planted its own aloes, grown from seed for the harvesting of future blossoms and for the conservation of these species.
+This versatile gin can be used in G&Ts and classic gin cocktails.
 The range also includes a lavender and a rose varietal.

 incendo.co.za | Facebook| Instagram